 Photo by IlovegrowingmarijuanaCa

 You’ll notice something’s wrong with your crops when the leaves sitting directly under a grow light begin to appear yellow.
-You want to make sure that you’re identifying light burn and not any other issue, so looking at the leaves closest to your grow light is your best bet.

 They may even turn a little crisp and start pointing upward, but the veins will remain green.
 The leaves near your light will most likely be paler and lighter in hue than the leaves farthest from the light source.